 Wash your hands often with soap and water.
 That includes before, during, and after preparing food; before eating; before and after touching someone who’s sick; before and after treating a wound; after using the bathroom, changing diapers, or helping a child in the bathroom; and especially after you blow your nose, cough, or sneeze.
 Use hand sanitizer when you can't wash your hands.

-Don't touch your face unless you have washed your hands.
+Don't touch your face unless you’ve washed your hands.
 Touching your mouth, nose, or eyes can spread the virus to your lungs and throat.